Home / Resume / Education / Professor (No Exp)

 What to do if you have no professional experience

-Entering academia as a new PhD is the standard path.
-Here is how to be competitive:
+Entering academia as a new PhD is the standard path, and most first-time applicants have only teaching assistantships and graduate research to work with.
+Here is how to turn that into a competitive resume:

-Even 2 to 3 quality publications demonstrate research independence.
-Focus on getting your dissertation work published.
+Even 2 to 3 quality peer-reviewed publications demonstrate research independence.
+Focus on getting your dissertation work published, and mark anything under review or in press so the trajectory is visible.

 Apply for postdocs strategically

-Postdocs at strong labs with good publication records are the best stepping stones for tenure-track positions.
+Postdocs in strong labs with active grant writing and steady publication records are the best stepping stones to tenure-track positions, especially in STEM fields where a postdoc is expected.

 Frequently asked questions